MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/copilot-ask-questions.md

 ---
-title: Ask Copilot questions
+title: Ask a question to Copilot
-description: Learn how to ask Copilot questions in Dynamics 365 Sales to receive the latest updates on your leads, opportunities, and accounts. ms.date: 01/24/2024 ms.topic: how-to ms.service: dynamics-365-sales
+description: Learn how to ask questions to Copilot in Dynamics 365 Sales to receive the latest updates on your leads, opportunities, and accounts. ms.date: 01/24/2024 ms.topic: how-to ms.service: dynamics-365-sales